-The major sea angling ports off the coast of County Claire are Ballyvaughan, Liscannor and Kilrush Marina.
+The major sea angling ports off the coast of County Clare are Ballyvaughan, Liscannor and Kilrush Marina.
 The most favoured marks are signposted, as indicated on the maps of both coastlines.
 Bait can be collected locally on beaches, mud flats and rocky shoreline.

 Deep-sea angling continues to attract those who wish to explore the rich waters off the coast.
 These pollution-free waters are under-fished and continually provide great catches of a wide variety of species.
 Specimen hunters are regular visitors.
 Further off the coast blue shark offer superb sport from June to October.
 Some of the finest fishing grounds which are not to be missed include Galway Bay, around the Aran Islands, at the foot of the Cliffs of Moher and off Loop Head.